tmarrs/presentations/OSCON/2015/JSON-at-Work-Schema-Search-and-Transform/projects/README.md

     * [Intro to JSON Patch](http://slides.com/warpech/introduction-to-json-patch#/).
 * Extend the JSON Patch Mocha/Chai spec that we saw earlier:
   * Borrow the code from the [Transform Examples](https://github.com/tmarrs/presentations/blob/master/OSCON/2015/JSON-at-Work-Schema-Search-and-Transform/examples/transform/transform-test)
-  * Add the additional JSON Patch operations at the end of the `template` array.
+  * Add the additional JSON Patch operations at the end of the `template` array in `json-patch-spec.js`.

 The solution is available at: https://github.com/tmarrs/presentations/blob/master/OSCON/2015/JSON-at-Work-Schema-Search-and-Transform/projects/project-5